Ted Hopf: Education and career

 Theodore Hopf received his BA from Woodrow Wilson School of Public and International Affairs at Princeton University in 1983 and Ph.D. in Political Science from Columbia University.
 His main fields of interest are international relations theory, qualitative research methods, and identity, with special reference to the Soviet Union and the former Soviet space.

 Hopf was the Provost Chair Professor of Political Science at NUS, and previously served on the faculties of Ohio State University, Ohio University and the University of Michigan.
 Hopf also held a 3-year joint appointment as Cluster Leader of the Identities Cluster in the Asia Research Institute (ARI) and Department of Political Science, National University of Singapore (NUS) from 1 July 2017 - 1 December 2020.

 Dismissal

 Following an internal, non-independent university review, Hopf's tenure was revoked and he was dismissed from the National University of Singapore on 1 December 2020 over an allegation of sexual misconduct.
 A report sent to all staff, students and alumni on the same date states that Hopf admitted to making offensive remarks to a student about her body and sending a sexually explicit text.
 However, according to the report, Hopf claimed that the text was accidental and did not admit any allegations of physical harassment.
 Nonetheless, without awaiting an independent police investigation, the review board found that allegations of unwanted physical contact were "credible", and Hopf was found to have failed to follow the Staff Code of Conduct.

-The independent police investigation issued its report on 12 March 2021 and found no evidence of any crimes of sexual misconduct.
-He received a warning against future acts causing "distress."
+The Singapore Police Force investigated the matter and concluded there was no prosecutable offense committed in March 2021.
+They issued Hopf a warning.